 There is a central square which is very lively at night and numerous small alleys and narrow streets to explore.

-There is a range of accommodation to suit all budget and situations.
+There is a range of accommodations to suit all budgets and situations.

-Solo: Marina’s Luxury Rooms are in the heart of the Old Town and short stroll to everything.
-Very well priced and each rooms has a small kitchen.
+Marina’s Luxury Rooms are in the heart of the Old Town and a short stroll to everything.
+Very well priced and each room has a small kitchen.